Chart Color Schemes

 An assessment of population growth drivers in Chelsea Heights reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on AreaSearch's analysis of Australian Bureau of Statistics (ABS) population updates and new addresses validated by them, as of November 2025, the estimated population of Chelsea Heights is around 5,456.
+The population of the Chelsea Heights statistical area (Lv2) is estimated to be around 5,456 as of November 2025.
 This reflects an increase of 63 people since the 2021 Census, which reported a population of 5,393.
-The change was inferred from AreaSearch's estimate of the resident population as of June 2024, based on the latest ERP data release by ABS and five additional validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,705 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The primary driver for this population growth was overseas migration, contributing approximately 60% of overall population gains during recent periods.
+The change was inferred from AreaSearch's estimate of the resident population based on the latest ABS ERP data release (June 2024) and five validated new addresses since the Census date.
+This results in a density ratio of 1,705 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 60% of overall population gains during recent periods.

-For projections, AreaSearch adopted ABS/Geoscience Australia's projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data, AreaSearch utilised the Victorian State Government's Regional/LGA projections released in 2023, adjusting them using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group were applied across all areas for years 2032 to 2041.
-Based on these aggregated SA2-level projections, Chelsea Heights is expected to grow by approximately 638 persons by the year 2041, reflecting a gain of about 11.7% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, they utilise the VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the Chelsea Heights (SA2) is expected to grow by 638 persons to 2041, reflecting a gain of approximately 11.7% over the 17-year period.
+This growth trend is expected to be just below the median of statistical areas across the nation.

 Frequently Asked Questions - Population